nextflow-io/nextflow/docs/config.rst

 remove              Clean-up the container after the execution (default: ``true``).
 For details see: http://docs.docker.com/reference/run/#clean-up-rm runOptions          This attribute can be used to provide any extra command line options supported by the ``docker run`` command.
 For details see: http://docs.docker.com/reference/run registry            The registry from where Docker images are pulled.
 It should be only used to specify a private registry server.
-It should NOT include the protocol prefix i.e. ``http://``
+It should NOT include the protocol prefix i.e. ``http://`` fixOwnership        Fix ownership of files created by the docker container
 ================== ================

 The above options can be used by prefixing them with the ``docker`` scope or surrounding them by curly